-According to Wright, in Greece, there are a variety of meze that go by the name garides tighanites, “fried shrimp.”
-This particular recipe is best made with fresh shrimp and served warm, although room temperature is very nice, too.
-He usually serves this with some crusty Greek or Italian bread and a glass of ouzo.
+According to author Clifford A. Wright, in Greece there are a veritible plethora of meze that go by the name garides tighanites, or fried shrimp.
+This particular recipe is best served warm, although room temperature is quite nice, too.
+He usually serves this with some crusty bread and a bottle of ouzo.
 Quite perfect, I think.–David Leite

-1. In a large skillet, melt the butter with 2 tablespoons of the olive oil over medium heat, then cook the shrimp seasoned with salt until red-orange and firm, 2 to 3 minutes, tossing and stirring.
-Remove and set aside in a serving bowl.
+In a large skillet, melt the butter with 2 tablespoons olive oil over medium heat.
+Add the shrimp, season with salt, and cook, tossing and stirring. until the shrimp are reddish orange and firm, 2 to 3 minutes.
+Dump the shrimp into a serving bowl.

-2. In a small bowl, whisk together the remaining 2 tablespoons olive oil, the lemon juice, and dill to make a creamy yellow vinaigrette and pour it over the shrimp.
+In a small bowl, whisk together the remaining 2 tablespoons olive oil, the lemon juice, and dill to create a creamy vinaigrette.
+Dribble the vinaigrette over the shrimp.

 Toss the shrimp well and serve them warm with the sauce on individual small meze plates or on a platter.